Oley Valley High School

 Oley Valley High School is a high school in Oley Valley, Pennsylvania, United States.
-The current principal is Gina Finnerty, and the assistant principal is William Harrison.
+The current principal is Gina Finnerty.

 History

 Oley Valley High School was built in 1961.
 The current high school was adjacent to the Oley Valley School District Administration building, which was formerly the Oley Valley K-5 building until 1993.
 In 2018, the Administration Building was demolished and only a grass field remains.

 The high school was renovated in 1981 to have a joint middle school.
 In 2002, a new separate middle school was built and the left-over wing was incorporated into the high school, primarily as the "history wing".

 The school district superintendent was Jeffrey Zackon, until he died due to a heart attack during the German class trip, on April 20, 2011, while in the Swiss Alps.
 The Oley Valley School District's current superintendent is Gina Finnerty.

 Athletics

 The baseball team won the county championship for the first time in 28 years.
 The girls' field hockey team has won at least three Berks County titles, two PIAA district titles, and one state title.

 The girls' basketball team and the baseball team have enjoyed PIAA District titles and state appearances.